A Vision for the Future?

 Event #2 – Monday 25 November 2024 in the Royal Irish Academy, Dawson Street, Dublin.

 The second event looked at the economic effects of Strand 2.
-The first three links are video recordings of the keynote presentations at that event.
+The keynote speakers were Angela McGowan, CBI, Northern Ireland, and Danny McCoy, CEO, IBEC.

 Audio recordings of all Event #2 presentations